keras-team/keras/CONTRIBUTING.md

 To setup the development environment, We provide two options.
 One is to use our Dockerfile, which builds into a container the required dev tools.
-Another one is to setup a local environment by install the dev tools needed.
+Another one is to setup a local environment by installing the dev tools needed.

 ### Option 1: Use a Docker container